joshgerdes/jekyll-uno/_drafts/deallocate-stopped-virtual-machines-using-azure-automation.md

 23. Make sure that the Runtime version is: **5.1**
 24. Click **Import** _(if you get an error, make sure that Az.Accounts has been updated, through the Gallery import as above)_
 25. Now you have successfully added the dependant modules!

+##### Import Runbook

+Now that the modules have been imported into your Azure Automation account, it is time to import the Azure Automation runbook.